race-of-sloths/race-of-sloths/README.md

 ## Hi there 👋

-I'm a Sloths Bot and I want to share some details [about Race Of Sloths](https://race-of-sloths.com).
+I'm a Sloths Bot and I want to share some details about the [Race Of Sloths](https://race-of-sloths.com).

 ### How it works